 Human resources policies are detailed in the staff handbook provided to staff and communicated to them on the group's intranet.
 In light of aligning the current standards, the staff handbook is reviewed regularly.
 The policies deal with matters including recruitment, salary adjustments and promotions, working hours, rest periods, benefits and welfare.
-In pursuit of a harmonious workplace, an Equal Opportunities Policy has been developed and adopted during the year to support the building of a working environment that values diversity and inclusion, free from any kind of discriminations including gender, age, disability, family status, race or sexual orientation.
+In pursuit of a harmonious workplace, an Equal Opportunities Policy is in place to support the building of a working environment that values diversity and inclusion, free from any kind of discriminations including gender, age, disability, family status, race or sexual orientation.